AnalyzeWithDeepshikha/Sales-Insight-using-SQL/README.md

-# Sales insights using SQL
+# Sales Insights using SQL
 Retrieve data from SQL Server to solve real business problems and provide insights to stakeholders

 ## Executive Summary